 If you wish to add on additional activities to your trip these can be arranged for you.
 In summer in the Alps there are a range of exciting challenges on offer.
 You may wish to try rock climbing, mountain biking, via ferrata, white water rafting, or canyoning?

 We feel strongly about protecting the environment and do not encourage the use of single-use plastic items.
 We would ask that you arrive with a ‘water bottle’ or ‘hydration system’ that can be used repeatedly.
 We would point out that we operate a ‘zero tolerance’ for rubbish, and would ask you to remove all your rubbish items from the mountain even those you consider to be bio-degradable.
-You can read our full policy here.
+In particular we ask that you remove any toilet tissue.

 The date range given below indicates the months when the activity can usually be undertaken.